mindkin/hourfleet/docs/youconfigure.md

 # What Is A Network Operator?
 To Hourfleet you (and your business) are known as a "Network Operator", since you operate a car sharing network on the Hourfleet platform.

-As a Network Operator you are likely to have many things unique to your business, such as: your own brand, your own social media presense, and different rules about how your price and charge your customers for sharing cars on your network.
+As a Network Operator you are likely to have many things unique to your business, such as: your own brand, your own social media presence, and different rules about how your price and charge your customers for sharing cars on your network.

-You probably already have your own website for your business that is focused upon capturing new customers and providing that all important front door to your business, to turn interested brwosers into paying customers.
+You probably already have your own website for your business that is focused upon capturing new customers and providing that all important front door to your business, to turn interested browsers into paying customers.
 You'll want to keep that website, so Hourfleet will extend your website to provide all the tools you and your customers need to run your car sharing business.

 ## Your Configuration
 But first we need to know some stuff about how you want Hourfleet to run your business for you.

 ~~~
 {
-	"Support": { // Displayed on the support page of your operational site, and various places that reference support/assistance
+	"Support": { // Displayed on the support page of your app, and various places that reference support/assistance
 		"Guidance": "If there is an issue with a car during your booking we  recommend first contacting the owner.
 You can find their contact information under the owner section of your booking",
 		"Social": {
 			"Facebook": {